What you’ll build

 Creating the MariaDB Enterprise Server schema

+Now let’s create the schema to hold data from Twitter’s API calls from MindsDB, that will help us identify, track and reply to the right tweets.
 In the SkySQL Console left-hand navigation pane, click Workspace> Query Editor.
-Copy and paste the SQL code (below the screenshot) into the editor and click the run button as shown below, which will produce the two tables in the schema browser, chatbot_input
+Copy and paste the SQL code (below the screenshot) into the editor and click the run button as shown below, which will produce the two tables in the schema browser,chatbot_input and chatbot_output.

 SQL to execute:

-and chatbot_output
+chatbot_input and chatbot_output tables.

 Understanding the Data